tarwn/lessthandot-hugo/blogs/content/posts/2018-04-24-adding-user-managed-api-keys-to-asp-net-core-2-w-cosmos-db.md

   * UserPersistence.UpdateUserAuthenticationAsync

 <div class="note-area">
-  If you look at the <a href="https://github.com/tarwn/Sample_ASPNetCore2AndCosmosDB/commit/1404bde5677301f385fe9189eb89ce710745685e" title="commit diff on github">commit details</a>, you&#8217;ll also see an un-committed fix to UserPersistence.GetUserBySessionIdAsync from the prior post (oops).
+  If you look at the <a href="https://github.com/tarwn/Sample_ASPNetCore2AndCosmosDB/commit/1404bde5677301f385fe9189eb89ce710745685e" title="commit diff on github">commit details</a>, you'll also see an un-committed fix to UserPersistence.GetUserBySessionIdAsync from the prior post (oops).
 </div>

 [SampleCosmosCore2App/Membership/CosmosDBMembership.cs][7]